-Ortel was born and raised Cologne, Germany, where he lit small-scale theatre shows, complemented this work with lighting for movies, advertisements and music videos.
+Ortel was born and raised in Cologne, Germany, where he lit small-scale theatre shows, complemented this work with lighting for movies, advertisements and music videos.
 His subsequent studies of theatrical lighting design in London led him to develop a keen interest in digital technologies and their potential for the live arts.

 Areas of Expertise

-Production Design, Devised Work, Broadway
+Projection Design, Devised Work, Visual Storytelling, Broadway

-Production Design, Media Creation for Live Performance
+Projection Design, Media Creation for Live Performance, IM Studio

 - Mary Page Marlowe - Steppenwolf Theatre, Chicago, Illinois